featurevisor/featurevisor/docs/integrations/partykit.md

 By full-duplex, it means both the client and server can send messages to each other independently at the same time by keeping the connection alive.

-Since WebSocket is a great way to keep a connection alive between the client and server, we can use this protocol to listen to events from a server that can tell us to trigger a new refresh as soon as there has been any new updates in our Featurevisor project (the Git repository).
+Since WebSocket is a great way to keep a connection alive between the client and server, we can use this protocol to listen to events from a server that can tell us to trigger a new refresh in our SDK instance, as soon as there has been any new updates in our Featurevisor project (the Git repository).

 ## What is PartyKit?